 Learn more about the Queensland Community Foundation.

 Lady Bowen Trust

-The Lady Bowen Trust was established in 2006 and aims to re-engage people experiencing chronic homelessness, or at risk of homelessness, so they achieve genuine, positive and lasting outcomes.
+The Lady Bowen Trust was established in 2006 and aims to re-engage people experiencing chronic homelessness, or who are at risk of homelessness, to achieve genuine, positive and lasting outcomes.
 The Trust partners with established charitable organisations, such as Mission Australia, to provide targeted and flexible support according to individual client needs.